imperial-genomics-facility/igf-pipeline-help/demultiplexing.md

       <tr>
         <td>Sample_ID</td>
         <td>A-Z, 0-9, "-" (NO SPACE)</td>
-        <td>An unique id will be assiged by genomics facility for each samples</td>
+        <td>An unique id will be assigned by genomics facility for each samples</td>
       </tr>
       <tr>
         <td>Sample_Name</td>